microsoft/pxt/docs/extensions/github-authoring.md

 use the `test.ts` file in the extension itself.
 It is only used when you run the extenssion directly, not when you add it to a project.
 You can put TypeScript test code in there.

+## Documenting your extension

+MakeCode displays a **Help** option when the user right-clicks on a block.
+By default, clicking this for extension blocks will open the extension README in a new window.
+To disable the option (if the README is being used for other purposes), add `//% help=none`.
+To specify a custom help file, loaded in the editor (instead of in a new window), use `//% help=github:repository-name/path-to-file`, for example `//% help=pxt-mypkg/on-message-received`.

 ## Non-extensions

 The GitHub feature is not limited to extensions.
 You can also use it to store other MakeCode projects.
 You can even use it to collaborate on a project with multiple people.